GSA/digitalgov.gov/content/post/2016-10-25-federal-cybersecurity-challenges.md

 date: 2016-10-25 10:00:09 -0400
 title: 'Federal Cybersecurity Challenges'
 summary: 'These days, when you turn on the news you almost always see another hack, leak, or breach putting sensitive information at risk.
 But we&rsquo;ve been focusing on keeping federal agency information systems secure for a long time.
-For October’sCybersecurity Awareness Month, the WatchBlog takes a look at federal cybersecurity challenges.&nbsp; What is the threat?'
+For October’s Cybersecurity Awareness Month, the WatchBlog takes a look at federal cybersecurity challenges.&nbsp; What is the threat?'
 authors: [gao-watchblog]
 categories:
   - Managing Digital